 Two-thirds of Colombians are either in poverty or at risk of poverty, with a quarter of the population earning less than 250,000 pesos (about US$70) a month.

 For context, 250,000 pesos does NOT get you far in a medium-sized city.
-I’m so far removed from it that I actually have no idea how one could live on that, even if I lived as frugally as possible.
-Costs must be much lower in the countryside.
+Even though we live modestly, we’re so far removed from it that I actually have no idea how one could live on that, even if I lived as frugally as possible.

 Refugees have put extra pressure on Colombian society, largely people from neighbouring countries in political turmoil — mostly Venezuela as a result of the ongoing political crisis that has displaced more than 4 million Venezuelans.
 Colombia has been a source of refugees in the past two, many of whom fled conflict zones for Ecuador.